nils-mathieu/ldtk/README.md

 LDTK looks for the `LDTK_ACTION` environment variable to determine what to do.
 Here is the list of supported actions.

+When no `LDTK_ACTION` is specified, or when the action is not recognized, nothing happens.

 ### Mute

 When **LDTK_ACTION** is `"mute"`, LDTK hijacks libc's `write` function and make it return 1